 The latest challenge was an interesting one and one we have not dealt with before.

 A transport company contractor drove off the gravel driveway of a customer and left the below scene behind.
 As you can imagine, if you were the customer you would not like returning home to this scene.

-But as you can see, we never know what issues may come about, but we are always dedicated to assisting the customer through the entire journey of buying a shed online, to delivery to assembly and beyond.
+There are many different challenges we face with transport, we never know what issues may come about, but we are always dedicated to assisting the customer through the entire journey of buying a shed online, to delivery to assembly, and beyond.

 So this brings me to ask you – How do you think Cheap Sheds or any other company that maintains award-winning customer service should handle situations when a transport company upsets customers?